marissaaguilera/NPS-Guide/README.md

 # National Park Service Guide

 ## About
 NPS Guide is a site where users can view available activities at a given national park and select their preferred activities to add to a bucketlist.
 The inspiration for my project stems from my passion for exploring national parks, where I save activities in my phone that I want to check out while I am there.
-NPS Guide is a perfect solution!
+NPS Guide serves as a perfect solution!

 ## API
 [National Park Service API](https://www.nps.gov/subjects/developer/api-documentation.htm#/activities/parks)